bitquery/streaming-data-platform-docs/docs/examples/Arbitrum/DexTrades.md

 sidebar_position: 2
 ---

-# Arbitrum DEX Trades Examples
+# Arbitrum DEX Trades API

 In this section we will see how to get Arbitrum DEX trades information using our API.